mandala-dev/strict-state/README.md

 ## Using

 The left pane hosts the state machine editor.
-The primary language for defining state machines was borrowed from the `state-machine-cat` project: https://state-machine-cat.js.org/, short tutorial: https://github.com/sverweij/state-machine-cat/blob/main/README.md#short-tutorial
+The primary language for defining state machines was borrowed from the `state-machine-cat` project: https://state-machine-cat.js.org/, a short tutorial: https://github.com/sverweij/state-machine-cat/blob/main/README.md#short-tutorial

 The right pane is a state machine-agnostic, i.e. pure graphical definition of the graph, a.k.a. layout.
 It gets automatically created when applying the state machine (pressing `Apply State Machine` button) and visually editing the graph.
 However, manual layout changes can be propagated to the graph editor by pressing the `Apply Layout` button.
-This is especially useful if you want to save the layout in external file to copy/paste it as needed.
+This is especially useful if you want to save the layout in an external file to copy/paste it as needed.

+The opening example gets fetched from the `public` folder.

 The state machine editor should be self-explanatory.
 For more information on customizing appearance etc. be sure to visit this awesome project's home page: https://svelteflow.dev/